Black box voting: Black box voting systems

-Rogers' criterion for whether a voting machine is a black box is strict—you must be able to sense that it works correctly as you use it.
+Rogers' criterion for whether a voting machine is a black box is strict: you must be able to sense that it works correctly as you use it.
 A somewhat weaker criterion is sometimes accepted, based on whether the public is allowed to examine the mechanism, in a modern context, both the source code and hardware.
 Though source code may be available to voting system testing authorities and state or county election officials it can still be considered "black box" if it is not available to the public.
 Even with some open source systems, which allow examination of the source code, access to firmware, which controls the hardware, is not available.

 Even if the source code is made public, significant challenges remain in the areas of authenticating that the code running systems in the field matches the publicly released code, and it is still possible to find attack vectors for open source systems.

-In the U.S. presidential election, 2004, 32% of the voting was done on optical scan machines and 29% on DRE voting machines using trade secret proprietary software.
+In the 2004 United States presidential election, 32% of the voting was done on optical scan machines and 29% on DRE voting machines using trade secret proprietary software.
 As of February 2006, that figure had climbed to 49% for optical systems and 39% DRE.